 Think through your scenarios and, wherever possible, reduce the amount of text users have to enter into the system.
 Strategies for doing this are:

-- Common controls—For input that is strongly formatted or needs validation (like date, time, or location), use common controls like the select control, drop-down list boxes, radio buttons, and check boxes.
+- Common controls—For input that is strongly formatted or needs validation (like date, time, or location), use common controls like the select control, drop-down list boxes, radio buttons, check boxes, and date and time pickers.

 - AutoComplete—Use AutoComplete wherever possible to provide instant gratification to users.
 This make users more efficient with input entry.